flametom/PSU_CSE584_Final/README.md

 1. **Dataset Creation**: Develop a diverse set of faulty science questions across various disciplines to evaluate LLMs' reasoning capabilities.
 2. **Experimental Evaluation**: Design and conduct experiments to test the models on error detection, correction, and response consistency.
-3. **Insights into Metacognition**: Identify key strengths and weaknesses in LLMs' metacognitive processes and suggest improvements.

 ---

 ## Dataset: Faulty Science Questions

-A total of **3,000 faulty questions** were initially generated, comprising 500 questions in each of six disciplines: Mathematics, Physics, Biology, Chemistry, Earth Science, and Computer Science.
-Due to computational limitations, the experimental dataset was reduced to **600 questions**, with 100 questions per discipline.
-The selection process used **cosine similarity analysis** to ensure diverse coverage and minimize redundancy.
+A total of 3,000 faulty questions were initially generated, comprising 500 questions in each of six disciplines: Mathematics, Physics, Biology, Chemistry, Earth Science, and Computer Science.
+Due to computational limitations, the experimental dataset was reduced to 600 questions, with 100 questions per discipline.
+The selection process used cosine similarity analysis to ensure diverse coverage and minimize redundancy.

 ---